Sexually Transmissible Infections and Blood Borne Viruses

 Project on a Page [PDF 234KB] [PPT 1.2MB]

 The Strategise phase builds on the work undertaken in the Discover phase and provides an opportunity to consolidate a wide range of data and information through a Needs Assessment.
-In the Strategise phase, we work with sector partners and people with a Lived Experience to validate the needs of the community, better understand service provision, identify service gaps and duplication, and consider what service and community outcomes are possible through Commissioning.
+In the Strategise phase, we work with sector partners and people with a Lived Experience to validate the needs of the community,

 Activity